 Hi there!
 As a technical recruiter, I would say that it is irrelevant for the job search.

-If you really want to share your passion, I will say a cover letter, interview, or even in your LinkedIn Summary, is a better place to do so.
-As an employer, what they care about is; have you done the job, and can you do it again?
+If it’s your passion and you really want to share it, I will say a cover letter, interview, or even in your LinkedIn Summary, is a better place to do so.
+As an employer, what they care about is: have you done the job, and can you do it again?

 I am not trying to discourage you.
 It’s wonderful that you are passionate about technology.
 There are so many people that don’t have that passion, and it’s a great thing.
 That’s where that personal story will earn you more points than other candidates.
 These days, with all the boot camps and emphasis on software engineering for financial reasons only, your personal connection to the industry can help you stand out from the crowd.

-Q – What is the best way to convince someone to hire you for a job for which you’re over qualified?
-(The reality is I want a lighter intellectual load/less rigorous work schedule so I can focus more on my family, but I feel like saying that might make me seem lazy or unmotivated by work?) – Tess
+What is the best way to convince someone to hire you for a job for which you’re over qualified?
+The reality is I want a lighter intellectual load/less rigorous work schedule so I can focus more on my family, but I feel like saying that might make me seem lazy or unmotivated by work? - Tess

 Hi Tess, That’s a great question.
 I would work that into your summary on your resume, and your cover letter.

 It’s totally okay and acceptable to take a step back, however, make sure that your compensation requirements are reflective of you taking a step back.
 Most of the time that is the biggest concern when an employer is looking at a candidate who has been in a leadership position or steps above the position they are recruiting for.

 I was recently working with a friend who is in a similar position, and we worked that into the summary portion of the resume.
 For their situation, we made sure to include something like, “Having worked as a leader, I realized that where my heart truly lies in being an individual contributor.”
 No need to note your intentions of focusing on family or any particular reasoning, your employer doesn’t need that information.